- All Topics

 - Buyer's Guide

-I’m proud to say that the Machinery Lubrication Engineer (MLE) certification has arrived.
-Now, through studying and testing, qualified candidates can earn the right to hold this prestigious title.
+I’m proud to say that the Machinery Lubrication Engineer (MLE) certification has become a reality.
+Through studying and testing, qualified candidates can earn the right to hold this prestigious title, and Noria has developed a training course to help students prepare.
 Unlike other exams and certifications related to lubrication and lubricant analysis, the MLE stands alone as the highest professional designation in our industry.
 It also has a more holistic purpose.
 Let me explain.

 Many know that the International Council for Machinery Lubrication (ICML) was organized to serve practitioners in the lubrication field, especially maintainers of lubricated mechanical machinery.
 So, it makes sense that the MLE would have a similar focus and purpose.

 Perhaps the best way to describe the profile of those whom the ICML targets for MLE certification is to look at the 35 subject-matter experts and volunteers who toiled for years to bring it to life.
 These individuals are the thought leaders and trusted advisors who have helped guide the ICML as well as the larger global lubrication community.